historic-trails/website/docs/sites/fort-marcy.md

 {% include figure.html class="img-right" width="40%" caption="picture of Fort Marcys crumbling walls in 1992.
 " src="images/wall-marcy.jpg" %}

 At the time of Fort Macy finished construction it stood with adobe walls that where nine feet tall and five feet thick which made the shape of a irragular shaped star.
-The fort also had a eight feet deep moat that ran along its wall and a log building that served as a powder house that stored explosive gun powder (Purdy, 2).
-The fort made up an area of about 270 feet by 80 feet and could of hold up to one thousand soldiers (Prince, 5).
+The fort also had a eight feet deep moat that ran along its wall and a log building that served as a powder house that stored explosive gun powder ([^8]: Purdy, 2).
+The fort made up an area of about 270 feet by 80 feet and could of hold up to one thousand soldiers ([^9]: Bradford, 5).

 Sense the time of Fort Marcy's construction in 1847 much of the fort has eroded.
-The walls that made up the fort are now only several feet tall moundes of earth and the moat that ran along walls is brealy visable (Purdy, 2).
-The erosion of the fort was due to the lack maintenance after the U.S. took complete control of New Mexico.
-(Piper, 13).
+The walls that made up the fort are now only several feet tall moundes of earth and the moat that ran along walls is brealy visable ([^10]: Purdy, 2).
+The erosion of the fort was due to the lack maintenance after the U.S. took complete control of New Mexico. ([^11]: Mary, 13).

 ***
 ## Travel Guide
-From the Santa Fe plaza, the Fort Marcy Reconstruction Complex is a half mile walk up Washington Avenue.
-While walking from the Santa Fe Plaza some interesting places along the route include the [Palace of the Govenernors](https://www.nps.gov/nr/travel/american_latino_heritage/Palace_of_the_Governors.html), the New Mexico Museum of Art, and the Loretto Chapel.
+From the Santa Fe plaza, the Old Fort Marcy Park is a half mile walk.
+Some other interesting places of note in the area include the [Palace of the Govenernors](https://www.nps.gov/nr/travel/american_latino_heritage/Palace_of_the_Governors.html), the [New Mexico Museum of Art](http://nmartmuseum.org/), and the [Loretto Chapel](https://www.lorettochapel.com/).

+***
+## Location
+617 Paseo de Peralta Santa Fe NM USA Santa Fe

 ***
 ##### Related Articles